-Three sets of specifications have up to now obtained FIA recognition.
+As from January 1st 1973 two sets of specifications have retained the FIA recognition.
 The FIA reserves its right to approve any other set of technical specifications after study of the dossier submitted by the manufacturer(s) concerned.

-A-Specifications FIA/Spec/FT1
+Specifications FIA/Spec/FT3